leftlogic/ffconf/src/articles/cfp.md

 - We can, if you need or want it, provide you with a mifi preloaded with data
 - We'll endeavour to feed and water you as much as we can (including a speaker meal and lunch and if you're partial to a tipple, we'll pay for all these too)
 - ~35 minute talk, generally we don't do Q&A and it's best to err on the side of "there is no wifi"
-- A free pass to the next {% ffconf %}, and for evermore part of our growing and much loved speaker alumni.
-If you bought a ticket for {% ffconf %}, we'll refund the ticket (as we don't expect, or want, our speakers to pay)
+- A free pass to the next FFConf, and for evermore part of our growing and much loved speaker alumni.
+If you bought a ticket for FFConf, we'll refund the ticket (as we don't expect, or want, our speakers to pay)
 - Uphold our [conference code of conduct](/code-of-conduct) (available on our yearly sites), both for you, and our attendees

 So I hope to hear from you soon!